tsenhungwu/Data-Engineer-Project/Isongs_AWS/README.md

 # How does this project work?
-To run the project successfully on a local machine, we need Apache Cassandra and Python3.
+To run the project successfully on a local machine, we need to have the following preparations:

-**Step 1: The installation guidelines of both are provided: [Apache Cassandra](http://cassandra.apache.org/doc/latest/getting_started/installing.html) &  [Anaconda](https://www.datacamp.com/community/tutorials/installing-anaconda-mac-os-x).**

-**Step 2: Outside the terminal, first download data.zip and unzip it.**
+**Step 1: Register an account in [AWS](https://aws.amazon.com/#)

+**Step 3: Create an IAM user in your AWS account, give it 'AdministratorAccess', and save your access and secret key
+- Notice that DO NOT share your Access key ID & Secret access key!!!

+**Step 3: Create an IAM Role and construct a Redshift cluster in AWS_setting.ipynb

-**Step 3: Inside the terminal, type followings line by line (if in a local machine, might need to initiate Apache Cassandra first):**
+**Step 4: Inside the terminal, type followings line by line
 ```
-python kevin_create_event_csv.py (generate a narrow-down csv event file from all csv files)
-python kevin_cassandra_creat_tables.py (create three tables in Apache Cassandra)
+python kevin_aws_create_tables.py (create staging tables copying data from S3 bucket, and dimension and fact tables for Star schema)
-python kevin_cassandra_etl.py (insert corresponding records in three tables)
+python kevin_aws_etl.py (insert corresponding records from staging tables into dimension and fact tables)
 ```
-(Note that the keyspace setting will be different on your local machine.)

-**Step 4: Finally, open kevin_cassandra_testing.ipynb to test the tables created in 'cassanrda_isongs' keyspace and to answer the questions.**
+**Step 5: Finally, open kevin_aws_testing.ipynb to test whether tables created properly.**